hydro-project/hydroflow/docs/docs/dfir/concepts/cyclic_flows.md

 import { getLines, extractOutput, extractMermaid } from '../../../src/util';

 # Dataflow Cycles and Fixpoints
-Many dataflow libraries only support acyclic flow graphs (DAGs); Hydroflow goes further and supports cycles.
-Hydroflow's semantics for cyclic flows are based on the formal foundations of recursive queries in the [Datalog](https://en.wikipedia.org/wiki/Datalog) language, which also influenced the design of recursive query features in SQL.
+Many dataflow libraries only support acyclic flow graphs (DAGs); DFIR goes further and supports cycles.
+DFIR's semantics for cyclic flows are based on the formal foundations of recursive queries in the [Datalog](https://en.wikipedia.org/wiki/Datalog) language, which also influenced the design of recursive query features in SQL.

-The basic pattern for cycles in Hydroflow looks something like this:
+The basic pattern for cycles in DFIR looks something like this:
 ```
         base = source_<XXX>() -> ... -> [base]cycle;
         cycle = union()